 Under Science Goal 1 the research will probe several critical science questions.
 Can multifunctional materials be successfully designed and synthesized?
-How do electrical conductivities compare to the native oxides?
+How do electronic conductivities compare to the native oxides?
 Will integrating multiple functionalities into these materials result in enhanced electrochemical transport properties in electrochemical energy storage devices?
 Can electrochemical cycle stability be enhanced through purposeful material design and manipulation?

 Under Science Goal 2 the research will pursue the following questions.
-Will deliberately designed and synthesized model electrode structures enable interface, properties, and time-dependent evolution to be interrogated using high signal-to-noise bulk measurements?
+Will deliberately designed and synthesized model electrode structures enable interface composition, properties, and time-dependent evolution to be interrogated using high signal-to-noise bulk measurements?
 Will advanced analytical approaches allow characterization of dynamic interfaces of electrochemical energy storage systems?
-Using insights gained, can interfacial phases with specific chemical composition be created for use in model electrochemical systems suitable for quantitative comparisons and refinement of multiscale models?
+Using insights from multiscale modeling, theory, and experiment, can interfacial phases with specific chemical composition be created for use in model electrochemical systems suitable for quantitative comparisons and refinement of multiscale models?